Skip to content

 tokyo tower

-While this tower may not be as popular as Tokyo Skytree, Tokyo Tower is still one of the main and unmissable attractions in Tokyo.
+While this tower may not be as famous as Tokyo Skytree, Tokyo Tower is still one of Tokyo’s main and unmissable attractions.
 You can enjoy the tower either by watching it from a distance and appreciating its beauty or by doing city observation from the tower itself.
 The trick behind enjoying watching Tokyo Tower is choosing the right viewing spot, so make sure you do thorough research beforehand to enjoy the experience fully.

 Dine at Maid Cafe